Izaan17/CMDBaker/README.md

 # CMDBaker
-Bake python scripts into your terminal.
+Bake python scripts into your terminal making it easier to run your python scripts.
+Only works on MacOS.

 # Usage